Differentiable Safe Controller Design through Control Barrier Functions: Conclusion

 \section{Conclusion}

-In this paper, we showed that CBF-based safety filters can deteriorate closed-loop performance if their long-term effects are not considered during learning.
+In this paper, we showed that CBF-based safety filters can degrade closed-loop performance if their long-term effects are not considered during learning.
 To address this issue, we proposed a novel safe-by-construction NN controller which utilizes CBF and gauge map to construct a differentiable safety layer.
-The proposed gauge map-based NN controller achieves comparable performances as the projection-based NN controller while being computationally more efficient to evaluate online.
-Both the gauge map-based and projection-based safe NN controllers demonstrate improved performance with respect to filtered NN controllers in numerical examples.
+The proposed gauge map-based NN controller achieves comparable performances as the projection-based NN controller while being computationally more efficient to train and evaluate online.
+Both the gauge map-based and projection-based safe NN controllers demonstrate improved performance compared with filtered NN controllers in numerical examples.